Battle of Stono Ferry: Battle

-The battle began well for the Rebels.
+The battle began well for the Americans.
 They engaged the British positions with small arms and cannon fire for an hour, at which point they advanced to the abatis.
 Of the Highlanders, two companies resisted until only 11 men were left standing; a Hessian battalion finally broke.
 Here Maitland shifted his forces in an attempt to counter the larger threat posed by Huger's wing.
 The Hessians rallied and returned to the fight, and reserves were brought across the bridge.
 Lincoln chose this moment to order a withdrawal.
-William Brothertin (Brotherton) of the North Carolina Militia was noted for severing the head off of a British Officer with a sword.
-In his last will and testament he left the British Officer's hat to his son.

 Aftermath

 The American loss in the battle was 34 killed, 113 wounded and 155 missing.
 Among the dead was Hugh Jackson, elder brother of future President Andrew Jackson, who was felled by heat and exhaustion.
 Hugh was severely wounded.
 The British casualties were 26 killed, 93 wounded and 1 missing.

 Maitland had decided almost a week prior to the battle to withdraw from the site, but his movement was delayed by a lack of water transportation.
 He finally began moving on June 23 towards Beaufort, although with little prompting from Lincoln's attack.

 The site of the battle is still visible today, at the end of South Carolina Route 318 near Rantowles.